Meiting Garments logo mark

 Public website signal: SPOD's public website presents print-on-demand production, integrations, and fast ecommerce fulfillment positioning.

-Why it appears in this ranking: It is useful for buyers comparing speed and no-stock selling against factory MOQ production.
+Why it appears in this comparison: It is useful for buyers comparing speed and no-stock selling against factory MOQ production.
 Public reference used here: the company's own website.
 Buyers should verify all production terms directly before ordering.

 Best-fit buyer: Sellers looking for POD products and fulfillment before committing to inventory.